 Wills become the most necessary after reaching certain milestones like getting married, having kids or acquiring money or property assets.
 One of the most essential things a will gives you is the ability to decide who becomes the owner of any property you may possess or who will become the guardian of your children.

 Use this time of “spring cleaning” to either update your will or get started on one.

-You can also view Personal Capital’s Legacy and Estate Planning guide for insight and tips to consider.
+You can check out Personal Capital’s Guide to Legacy and Estate Planning for insight and tips.

 Do you regularly review your insurance?
-If not, now may be a great time to start.
+Now is a great time to start.

 Begin by taking time to look over all your insurance policies.
 Here’s a list of some you might be the most familiar with:

 Have you recently had any major life events, like a marriage, divorce, or birth?
 If so, you may need to make some changes to this policy to make sure you are adequately covered.